Staff Profile

 Biography

-Before joining Buckinghamshire New University in 2016, I worked in clinical practice as a Health Visitor, supporting families with young children, and as a Practice Teacher facilitating learning in community placements for pre and post-registration nursing students.
+• Before joining Buckinghamshire New University in 2016, I worked as a health visitor supporting families with young children, and as a practice teacher facilitating learning in community placements for pre- and post-registration nursing students.
 I previously nursed in acute care on an Accident and Emergency Department, and prior to this, practiced as a midwife in a district hospital.

 I studied for my Registered Adult and Midwifery qualifications in West Berkshire School of Nursing and Midwifery, and later studied for my Registered Children’s Nurse qualification at Thames Valley University (now University of West London).
 Subsequently I completed the Specialist Community Public Health Nurse (SCPHN) programme, followed by a Post-Graduate Certificate in Education at Reading University.
-I studied for an MSc in ‘Children, Young People and Family’ at Oxford Brookes University, gaining a distinction, and in 2018 I completed a further Post-Graduate Certificate in Education enabling Nurse Teacher status, with Buckinghamshire New University.
+I studied for an MSc in ‘Children, Young People and Family’ at Oxford Brookes University gaining a distinction.
+In 2018 I completed a further Post-Graduate Certificate in Education enabling Nurse Teacher status, through studying with Buckinghamshire New University.

-I am a Fellow of Advance HE, and member of the Institute of Health Visiting.
+I am a Fellow of Advance HE, and a member of the Institute of Health Visiting.